What’s the point of building your email list?

 Similarly, e-commerce and online businesses need to earn a certain level of trust to communicate with their audiences effectively.
 In an era where personalization is not only convenient but also a demand, you simply can’t afford anonymity.

 5. Reducing fear and maximizing customer service effort

-With more bots sending out a larger number of anonymous messages every day, spam is becoming an ever-growing problem.
-On the other hand, internet users consider a brand’s attempt to personalize messages and services as an additional effort to enhance customer service.
+In a world where spammers send millions of anonymous messages with bots, a brand’s attempt to personalize messages and services is seen as an excellent effort to enhance customer service.

 Personalization can significantly reduce the fear of spam and calm the average internet user’s ego.
 It enables you to deliver exactly what your users want and helps you win your customer’s buying decisions.

 Customer service is one of the best ways for any organization to earn customers’ loyalty to their business.
 But today’s customer service has already gone beyond answering your customer’s questions.
 Now you need to speak in a tone that makes your customers comfortable, empathizes with them, and offers value to satisfy them.

 Personalization plays a crucial role in keeping track of your customers.
 It helps store your audience’s data in a centralized system so that you can learn their preferences and interests.
 With such valuable information at your disposal, it would be easier for you to ensure fast and reliable customer service the next time they approach you.

 7. Impressing customers and getting a competitive advantage